CprimeLearningLabs/bitbucket-selfhosted/labs/section-1/lab1.2-git_branches.md

 git log --oneline
 ```

-**Question:** If you were to do a merge of your feature branch to the master branch right now, would you do a fast-forward merge or a non-fast-forward merge?
-Why?
+**QUESTION:** *If you were to do a merge of your feature branch to the master branch right now, would you do a fast-forward merge or a non-fast-forward merge?
+Why?*

 ### Merge the feature branch to master